etammao/Coderefactor/README.md

 # Coderefactor
+Correction
+1, The Search Engine Optimization link is functioning.
+Line 17 of index.html is linked to an ID at line 33.
+So I added id="search-engine-optimization" at line 33

 1, WHEN you view the source code
    THEN you find semantic HTML elements
 2, WHEN you view the structure of the HTML elements